nomic-ai/nomic/docs/map_state/embeddings.md

 Atlas stores, manages and generates embeddings for your unstructured data.

-You can access Atlas embeddings in their ambient form (e.g. high dimensional) or in their two-dimensional projected representations.
+You can access Atlas latent embedding (e.g. high dimensional) or their two-dimensional projected representations.